JemRF/Projects/index.md

 ## Monitor

-Using our [dashboard](https://projects.privateeyepi.com/home/home-alarm-system-project/installation/how-it-works.php) you can monitor the status of sensors and view temperature and humidity readings in real time from The Internet.
+Using our dashboard you can monitor the status of sensors and view temperature and humidity readings in real time from The Internet.
 Using the PrivateEyePi Analytics you can view historical information.
 You can see trends using our daily, hourly and detailed data views.

 ## Trigger

-IoT devices are useful for triggering alerts.
+IOT devices are useful for triggering alerts.
 Using our sophisticated rules engine you can create rules that are processed in real time to create alerts tailored to your needs.
 You use parameters like sensor values, time of day, days of week, alarm activated/deactivated to define rules specific to individual sensors.
 The rules can alert you to specific events like a door being opened, motion being detected or temperature or humidity reaching a threshold.
 You can also use the rules to determine if something hasn't happened.
 For example you may want to know if no motion has been detected for a time period (popular for monitoring the elderly).
 Or you may want to know if your garage door was not closed.
 You can also apply a delay setting to a rule that will only trigger after the rule if valid for a period of time (e.g. garage door open for more than 5 minutes).
 This is also useful for monitoring the temperature of your house or a fridge where you only want to be alerted after a sustained temperature drop or increase.

-## The Internet Of Things (IoT) WiFi Devices
+## The Internet Of Things (IOT) WiFi Devices
 The Internet Of Things WiFi sensors make connecting to The Internet easier than ever.
-You don't need no be an electronics or software expert or spend a lot of money on proprietary and closed systems to create your own IoT devices.
-The WiFi IoT Sensor can be controlled and monitored from The Internet.
+You don't need no be an electronics or software expert or spend a lot of money on proprietary and closed systems to create your own IOT devices.
+The WiFi IOT Sensor can be controlled and monitored from The Internet.